-The Kickstart scheme is a brilliant opportunity for your business to create 6-month placements for talented 16-24 year olds and get financial support to do so.
+The Kickstart Scheme is a brilliant opportunity for your business to create six-month placements for talented 16-24 year olds and get financial support to do so.

-For each young person you offer a placement to, the Government will be fund their salary for 25 hours per week at the NMW (National Minimum Wage), any additional working hours will be paid by you.
-Their national insurance and employer pension contributions will also be covered by the government.
+For each young person you offer a placement to, the government will fund their salary for 25 hours per week at the National Minimum Wage; any additional working hours will be paid by you.
+Their National Insurance and employer pension contributions will also be covered by the government.

 How it works